undergroundwires/AsyncClipboardService/README.md

 - Unicode bytes reading/writing
 - and FileDropList reading/writing

-However it's very easy to extend it for other clipboard formats.
+However it's pretty simple to extend it for other clipboard formats.
 Just take a look at Readers and Writers in project and create your own easily.

 ## License